Mecklenburg Correctional Center: Reforms following the escapes

 The 1984 escapes resulted in the Virginia corrections system undertaking reforms, and several personnel being adversely affected.
 The director of the Department of Corrections was forced to resign.
 The warden of the facility, Gary Bass, was transferred from that position.
 In federal courtroom testimony in a case involving the prison on September 27, 1984, Bass stated that various lawsuits against the prison had weakened morale among corrections staff and left them feeling that the "ACLU was running the prison".

 In the years that followed the 1984 escape, the department undertook many reforms at Mecklenburg Correctional Center.
 Educational programs were introduced for inmates, as well as work details.
 COs received better training, to reduce prisoner abuse and ensure that force was used only when emergency situations warranted it.
 The number of inmate-on-CO assaults dropped significantly in the following years.

 Facility reclassification

 The prison was proposed for closure by Governor L. Douglas Wilder in 1993.
-However, the succeeding administration of Governor George F. Allen determined that Mecklenburg should remain open, reclassifying it from a maximum security to medium security 'intake' facility.
+However, the succeeding administration of Virginia Governor George Allen determined that Mecklenburg should remain open, reclassifying it from a maximum security to medium security 'intake' facility.
 During the prison's last decade of operation, it was used to house inmates short term.
 They were newly convicted and spent a few months at Mecklenburg before being classified based on their security risk and reassigned to other prisons.

 Death row was moved from this facility to Sussex I State Prison near Waverly, Virginia in 1997.